rlpacheco/real_world_terminology_bibliometric_analysis/README.md

 All codes and files for the article:

-**Accelerated rate of published studies with real-world terminology in titles and abstracts: A bibliometric analysis of the entire Medline database**
+**Increasingly accelerated rate of published studies with real-world terminology in titles and abstracts: A bibliometric analysis of the entire Medline database**

 **Authors**: